-Lesson learned from current EOP Projects has shown that embedding the E2ES procurement within the main Space Segment contract consistently results in problems since: the coordination with other actors including ESA, the GS and the Science Consortiums is not possible, the priorities are dictated mostly from the need of the Space Segment, there is little to no flexibility and the necessary system level ownership and expertise for E2ES is poor or not present.
-These result in delays, additional costs for coordination/reimplementation and marginally compliant technical solutions.
+Lesson learned from current EOP Projects has shown that :

+- Embedding the E2ES procurement within the main Space Segment contract consistently results in problems since the coordination with other actors including ESA, the GS and the Science Consortiums is not possible, the priorities are dictated mostly from the need of the Space Segment, there is little to no flexibility and the necessary system level ownership and expertise for E2ES is poor or not present.
+These result in delays, additional costs for coordination/reimplementation and marginally compliant technical solutions. - 2) The development and quality of the L2 deliverables is not adequate and late; generally with no SW engineering practices/requirements present and with no or little handshake with the L1.